Stade de la Beaujoire: History

+Football

 La Beaujoire hosted matches during the UEFA Euro 1984, including a 5–0 victory for France over Belgium with three goals from Michel Platini.
 Six matches were also played there during the 1998 FIFA World Cup, including the quarter-final between Brazil and Denmark.
 The stadium was not selected for the UEFA Euro 2016.

-The France national football team have played here on five occasions, most recently in 2019 where they played a friendly match against Bolivia.
+The France national football team have played in Nantes' stadium on five separate occasions, most recently in 2019 where they played a friendly match against Bolivia.